Coming to school

 For children, it can be hard to understand and communicate these feelings of anxiety and worry.

-If you, or your child, is having worries about attending school, please talk it through with the school.
-They will have the expertise to help.
+If you or your child feels worried about school, talk to someone at the school.
+They will know how to help.

 Read on for tips for helping your child overcome anxiety around coming to school.